FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/boundary-condition-editor/index.rst

 The new Boundary Condition Editor introduces several key updates, including:

-- Separated the Inflow and Outflow Boundary Conditions into their own group.
+- Separated the Inflow and Outflow Boundary Conditions into their respective groups.
 - Separation of the Inflow and Outflow Boundary Condition schematize buttons.
-- Added a button to remove the schematized data.
+- Button to delete the schematized data.
-- Added a button to load existing INFLOW.DAT and OUTFLOW.DAT.
+- Button to load existing INFLOW.DAT and OUTFLOW.DAT.
-- Added the whole grid boundary condition.
+- Button to define an outflow for the whole grid boundary.
-- Grouped Boundary Condition tables into their own group.
+- Grouped Boundary Condition tables into their respective groups.
 - Hide/show Boundary Condition layers.

 The Boundary Condition User Layers are only shown on the layer tree when the Inflow or Outflow Boundary Conditions